Eric Fletcher (rugby): Personal life

 Eric was educated at Campbell Street School, now named Takaro School, before progressing to Palmerston North Boys’ High School.
 After moving to Auckland the 1935 census showed that he worked as a Fruiterer.
 Then after moving back to Palmerston North he took on work as a garage attendant and was living at 320 Ferguson Street in 1938.
 From the 1960s until the 1980s Eric's occupation was listed as a clerk and he lived at 8 Winston Avenue in Palmerston North the entire time.

 Eric Fletcher married Nina May Offwood in 1941.
 She also played golf and they played together years before their marriage, including in the Awatapu opening day competition at the Palmerston North Golf Club in April 1939 which they won.
 Fletcher was called up for service on 6 August 1941 but never went away to fight.
 His older brother Lloyd and younger brother Keith both served in the war.
 Lloyd was killed in action in Tunisia, North Africa on 26 March 1943.
 In an article in the newspaper following his death it was said that he had attended Palmerston North Boys High School from 1922 to 1925 and had been managing a farm in the Manawatu District at the time of his enlistment.
 Keith had enlisted in the navy as a volunteer reserve.
 He was promoted to sub lieutenant in 1944 whilst with the Royal New Zealand Naval Volunteer Reserve.

 On 24 September 1942 they had a daughter named Meryll Yvonne Fletcher at “Rostrata”.
-Sadly she died aged just 2 on 14 September 1944.
+She died aged just 2 on 14 September 1944.
 They were living at 12 Phoenix Avenue in Palmerston North at the time and Meryll was buried at Kelvin Grove Cemetery.

 Eric died on 15 April 1996 and was buried at Kelvin Grove Cemetery in Palmerston North.
 His wife Nina died on 4 June 2006 and was also buried at Kelvin Grove Cemetery.